Crozet Independence Day Celebration, Parade, & Fireworks

 (Click here for PDF version of the agenda)

-Approval of the CCA’s last meeting’s minutes (July 10, 2025; click here for PDF version of the minutes
+• Approval of the January 6, 2026 meeting minutes.
+(Click here for PDF version of the minutes)

 New Business